-Finish by defining missions for both Mazes: write titles, descriptions and lay out the optimal paths you expect users to take.
-Once you’re done, set the Mazes live and share the link with your testers.
+Finish by defining missions for both mazes: write titles and descriptions, and lay out the expected paths you expect users to take.
+Once you’re done, set both maze tests live, and share the link with your testers.

-💡 Tip: Avoid testing with the same participants.
-For the best results, randomize the selection of testers for each testing version.
+💡 Tip #1: Avoid testing with the same participants.
+For the best results, randomize the selection of testers for each test version.

 Analyze results and implement the winner 📊

-For instance, when testing user flow, you can compare the success rate of each mission for both Mazes and also look at the paths users have taken the most.
+For instance, when testing user flows, you can compare the success rate of each mission for both mazes, and also look at the paths users have taken most often.
 When testing CTAs, misclick rate and time spent on screen are important metrics to indicate performance.